rkdarst/scicomp/tut/git-advanced/git-advanced.rst

 * We have already studied all the version control basics.
-* This will review some of the tricky points, such as branches and merging.
+* This will review some of the easily forgotten points, that make git more enjoyable.
-* We will also cover different tips, tools, and use cases of git.
+* This talk should mostly be a discussion of best practices.

 Important aliases